Table of Contents

 - More prominent bridging from central zone to central zone and central zone to portal zone than in other causes of cirrhosis

-- Usually few inflammatory cells unless superimposed viral or alcoholic hepatitis
+- Usually few inflammatory cells, unless superimposed viral or alcoholic hepatitis

-- Subclassification: micronodular (< 3 mm) vs. macronodular (≥ 3 mm)
+- Subclassification: micronodular (< 3 mm) versus macronodular (≥ 3 mm)

-- Classically but not very clinically significant
+- Typically not very clinically significant

 - Difficult to assess in liver biopsy specimen